JinyuanLiu-CV/MFEIF/README.md

 ### Installation

-Clone this github repository to your local.
+Clone this GitHub repository to your local.

 ### Test